cyclops-community/ctf/README.md

 The examples and aforementioned papers can be used to gain further insight.
 If you have any questions regarding usage, do not hesitate to contact us!
 You can do so by posting an issue on the github page or emailing solomon2@illinois.edu.

-## Building and testing

-To build the library, it is necessary to execute `./configure` and `make`.
-To install it system-wide run `make install` with appropriate administrative priveledges (or set `INSTALL_DIR` in config.mk).
-To build the python library run `make pylib` to install the python CTF library in your python current environment run `make python` (which runs `pip install . --upgrade` inside `src_python`).
-The configure file does not use autotools and should be relatively easily to interpret and tweak.
-Run `./configure --help` to see a list of options.
-The configure file will generate a file called config.mk.
-You can tweak this file further, it has options for running CTF in verbose mode (stating which contractions are executed), debug mode (doing extra checks and outputting various execution information) or with performance profiling (outputting a breakdown of performance at the end in the style of a TAU performance profile summary).
-It is possible to execute configure from an external folder to build the library out of source.
-Note that rerunning configure might overwrite any changes you make to the config.mk file.

-For testing the library, run `make test`, which will run a suite of dozens of tests sequentially, but should only take a couple of seconds.
-You can also build and execute `test_suite` using multiple MPI processors (`make test2`, `make test4`, ... will build and run the test suite with 2, 4, ... processors, but only works for some small processor counts).

-Parallel make (e.g. -j4) is supported.
-The library will build in seconds if you switch off the optimization flags in config.mk, but may take a few minutes otherwise.

-## Building optional dependencies

-CTF can be enhanved to provide SVD functionality by building with ScaLAPACK libraries and requires LAPACK libraries for tuning.
-The High-Performance Tensor Transpose (HPTT) library can be used with CTF to accelerate transpositions.
-To access the same features in Python, shared (dynamic) libraries must be built for these dependencies and for CTF.

-#Notes

-Building ScaLAPACK as a shared library is possible via ``mkdir build && cd build && cmake .. -DBUILD_SHARED_LIBS=ON``.

 ## Performance

 Please see the aforementioned papers for various applications and benchmarks, which are also summarized in [this recent presentation](http://solomon2.web.engr.illinois.edu/talks/istcp_jul22_2016.pdf).
 Generally, the distributed-memory dense and sparse matrix multiplication performance should be very good.
 Similar performance is achieved for many types of contractions.
 CTF can leverage threading, but is fastest with pure MPI or hybrid MPI+OpenMP.
 The code aims at scalability to a large number of processors by minimizing communication cost, rather than necessarily achieving perfect absolute performance.
 User-defined functions naturally inhibit the sequential kernel performance.
 Algorithms that have a low flop-to-byte ratio may not achieve memory-bandwidth peak as some copying/transposition may take place.
 Absolute performance of operations that have Hadamard indices is relatively low for the time being, but will be improved.